andreykaipov/nix/.config/nixpkgs/overlays/README.md

 at all.
 However, it's neater than having all of our overlays in just one directory since they may include additional files like patches or configuration.

+Any derivations we've built for custom packages go into the root `overlays.nix` file, so that we don't have to import them in our `~/.config/nixpkgs/config.nix`, and can make that look neat. :)

 ### info

 Within an overlay: